jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 Add a recce to the Kollos object, returning its "lua_id".
-The inner SLR C structure is passed in for now, because it uses a lot of PERL/XS data structures.
+Right now this is not a "pure" Kollos function, because the inner SLR C structure from the Perl/XS code is passed in.
+Eventually we need to separate it out.

 ```
     -- miranda: section+ C function declarations